Big Brother (Australian TV series) season 9: Nominations Super Power

+The Nominations Super Power is a weekly twist to nominations.
+It is a special secret power given to a housemate.
+The Nominations Super Power gives an advantage to that housemate for nominations in that given week.

 Nominations table

 This series, housemates were allowed to distribute five nomination points between their two nominations, with a maximum of four points to be allocated to one housemate.
 The three or more housemates with the most votes face the public vote to save.
 In addition, nominations are now held in a sound-proof chamber inside a Nominations Room, as opposed to the Diary Room.